I-9 Regulation Overview

-The Immigration Reform and Control Act of 1986 (IRCA) legally mandates that U.S. employers verify the employment eligibility status of newly-hired employees.
+The Immigration Reform and Control Act of 1986 (IRCA) legally mandate that U.S. employers verify the employment eligibility status of newly-hired employees.
 IRCA made it unlawful for employers to knowingly hire or continue to employ unauthorized workers.

 To comply with the law, all U.S. employers must verify the employment eligibility and identity of all employees hired to work in the United States after November 6, 1986 by completing Employment Eligibility Verification forms (Forms I-9) for all employees, including U.S. citizens.
 Employers who hire or continue to employ individuals knowing that they are not authorized to be employed in the United States may face civil and criminal penalties.